ThomasKli/stupeflix-api-test/docs/tutorials/04_audio.rst

 Audio
 -----

-What would be video without audio ?
+What would be video without audio?
 Fortunately, handling multiple audio tracks is built-in the SXML.

-So what can you do ?
+So what can you do?

 * integrate an arbitrary number of audio tracks in the stack-sequence hierarchy
 * superpose several audio tracks at the same time